 What is an organization?

 An organization in Nocotax represents a business entity - either a company or an individual person.
 Every organization can participate in transactions as either a buyer or seller of goods and services.
+Organizations are the foundation of invoicing in Nocotax:- Every invoice has a supplier (seller) and customer (buyer)

 - Both are represented as organizations